-NCERT Solutions For Class 10 Economics Chapter 2 Sectors of the Indian Economy
+NCERT Solutions for Class 10 Economics Chapter 2 Sectors of the Indian Economy

 1. Fill in the blanks using the correct option given in the bracket: